Tompras98/Search-Engine/README.md

-Information Retrival project for a movie libraty with lucene library . /n The zip file is the eclipse project /n
+Information Retrival project for a movie libraty with lucene library .<br />
+The zip file is the eclipse project<br />
-There is a video demo walkthrough in greek
+There is a video demo walkthrough in greek<br />